 Step One: Attract

 You’ve heard of the “law of attraction?”
 Well, first you need to get found.
-Over the course of the Cannabis Radio dispensary marketing podcast, Guillermo shares strategies on how to attract new customers.
+Over the course of this cannabis marketing podcast, Guillermo shares strategies on how to attract new customers.

 Some of the most effective attraction strategies include inbound and outbound marketing tactics: